Pulkit-Khandelwal/purple-mri/misc_scripts/dots_to_template/README.md

 The second script to run is `create_multi_comp_vtk_files.sh` which merge all the dots vtk files for a given subject into a single vtk (`${subj}_all_dots_fsaverage.pial.vtk`) file to load onto Paraview and visualzie!

 #### Note
 You might notice that some dots do not appear correctly onto the surface.
 This may be due to one of the following reasons: dot not present for the given subject or inadequate parcellation/registration or the dot is above label 19.
-For the last case, very minor edits are reuired in the files: `dots_to_surface_template.sh and `create_multi_comp_vtk_files.sh`.
+For the last case, very minor edits are required in the files: `dots_to_surface_template.sh` and `create_multi_comp_vtk_files.sh`.